Èjì Ogbe

 Otura, Irete, Ose, Ofun — uncover truth, stabilize life, purify order, and complete the work with humility.

-This page can be used as a self-study tool, a class handout, a teaching page, or a foundation for a larger SGI priest-development module.
+This page can be used as a self-study tool, a class handout, a teaching page, or a foundation for a larger priest-development module.